Best Beaches & Islands in Phuket

 Phuket's west coast offers a beach for every mood.
-Patong is the most developed — wide sand, water sports, and an energetic atmosphere that transitions into nightlife after dark.
-South of Patong, Kata and Karon provide excellent swimming in a more family-friendly setting, with sunset viewpoints along the headlands between them.
+Patong is the most developed — wide sand, water sports, and an energetic atmosphere that transitions seamlessly into nightlife.
+South of Patong, Kata and Karon provide excellent swimming in a more family-friendly setting, with quality restaurants and sunset viewpoints along the headlands between them.

-For seclusion, head to the northern beaches: Surin and Bang Tao have turquoise water and luxury resort frontage, while Nai Thon and Nai Yang near the airport are genuinely uncrowded.
+For a more upscale or secluded experience, head to the northern beaches: Surin and Bang Tao have the island's best resort beaches with turquoise water, while Nai Thon and Nai Yang near the airport are genuinely uncrowded.
 On the southern tip, Nai Harn is a local favourite — a crescent of soft sand backed by a lagoon, with no high-rises in sight.
 Freedom Beach, accessible by longtail boat from Patong, consistently ranks among Thailand's most beautiful.

 Patong Beach